TigerClips1/ps4/README.md

 # ps4
 JaguarLinux package manager for the good old ps4linux

-#using this package manger as an template  by yiff os dev with there buldge  package manger as an tempalte to i can esaly get a kick start of making my ps4 only distro and once i learn rust more i am plaing on making this project better
+#using this package manger as an template  by yiff os dev with there buldge  package manger as an tempalte to i can esaly get a kick start of making my ps4 only distro and once i learn rust more i am plaing on making this project better  Thanks yiff os people

 #TODO fix these warning